nithishreddy27/multilingual-news-classifier-/README.md

 seed; mean over five seeds is 0.684 (sd 0.004, min 0.679).
 Ablation on the same test set:
 SVM+kNN average 0.639 -> add language-aware stacking 0.653 -> add transductive label spreading
 0.683, which also raises the worst language (`fra`) from 0.53 to 0.60.

-**Pass threshold:** **0.58** (minimum; recorded in `task/config.yaml`).
-Qwen-Plus runs (linear/tree approaches) top out around 0.51, while any solution that finds the nonlinear neighbor/kernel structure reaches ~0.60 (single model) to ~0.68 (full stack).
-0.58 sits in that gap, so Qwen fails and a competent frontier solution passes with room for run-to-run variance.